JesseJames-Git/Electronic_Appliances_DB_System/README.md

 ## Viewing the Database
 This database is made using sqlite hence there are multiple ways of viewing it.

-My preferred method is by using an extension on google chrome called <a href ="https://chromewebstore.google.com/detail/sqlite-browser/iclckldkfemlnecocpphinnplnmijkol" target="_blank" rel="noreferrer noopener"> SQlite Browser </a> .
+My preferred method is by using an extension on google chrome called <a href ="https://chromewebstore.google.com/detail/sqlite-browser/iclckldkfemlnecocpphinnplnmijkol" target="_blank" rel="noopener noreferrer"> SQlite Browser </a> .
 - Install the extension and in it simply browse your files till you get your .db file ; in this case "company_system.db".
 - Select the file to see the database file shown in the browser.